dotnet/training-tutorials/content/asp.net/getting-started/results.md

 ```

 ## Returning Data with WebAPI
-The distiction between controllers that are using in HTML-based applications and those used for the purpose of serving data to other software clients has grown quite thin.
+The distiction between controllers that are used in HTML-based applications and those used for the purpose of serving data to other software clients has grown quite thin.
 The same base class can be used for both purposes, but you'll find that organizing your controllers for purpose will help to keep your app easier to maintain.

 Let's start with a simple class for our Person API: